 The Clinic is now funded by the Hospital, however, from 2004 to 2009, the financial support it needed to operate was provided by the Rett Syndrome Australian Research Fund.

 Royal Children’s Hospital, Melbourne

 Not only Victorian families can access the Clinic in Melbourne but also those in Tasmania.
 Like the Clinic in Sydney, it began in 2000 but differs as it is held every 3 months .
-It used to have a panel of three, namely, a paediatrician, a speech pathologist and an occupational therapist.
-At present, unfortunately, it is unclear how it is being manned, how often it can be accessed and how it is functioning its structure.
-RSAA will try to obtain answers to these questions.
-Appointments can still be made by phoning (03) 93455898.
+For a number of years, it comprised a panel of three, namely, a paediatrician, a speech pathologist and an occupational therapist.
+Unfortunately, at present, RSAA is unclear as to how the Clinic is structured, how often a family can access it and how it operates.
+Hopefully, answers to these queries can be obtained soon.
+Appointments can evidently still be made by phoning (03) 93455898.

 Mater Children’s Hospital, Brisbane